Kotlin/KEEP/proposals/collection-literals.md

 }
 ```

-We prefer to keep the language concistent rather than "fixing" the behavior, even if the suggested behavior would be better in general.
+We prefer to keep the language concistent rather than "fixing" the behavior, even if the suggested behavior would be generally better